Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

 The donations for Premium Version are open again.
 So if you want the autocatcher along with other amazing commands, DM me on Discord @ **Hyperclaw79#3570** for the PayPal details.
 Scroll down to [Donations section](https://github.com/Hyperclaw79/PokeBall-SelfBot#donations) for details.

 ## Features
-1. Automatically catch a pokemon in whichever server you are in if the PokeCord bot spawns a pokemon.
+1. Automatically catch a Pokemon in whichever server you are in if the PokeCord bot spawns a Pokemon.
 [Premium Only]
 2. Delay and catch rates to finesse the behaviour of the selfbot.
-3. A log command to log all your pokemon along with their numbers.
+3. A log command to log all your Pokemon along with their numbers.
-4. A trade command to bulk trade the pokemon to your main account.
+4. A trade command to bulk trade the Pokemon to your main account.
-5. Priority List to control the pokemon you catch and trade.
+5. Priority List to control the Pokemon you catch and trade.
-6. Toggle catching of dupliactes.
+6. Toggle catching of duplicates.
-7. Mass release of thrash pokemon.
+7. Mass release of thrash Pokemon.
 8. Toggle autocatching to use in Command_Only mode.
 9. Blacklist and Whitelist channels to control the scope of the selfbot.
 And a toggler function for the switch.
 10. Toggle priority_only mode.
 11. List out all the legendaries you've caught so far.
 12. A gift command to send credits. (isolated to prevent conflict with Trade)
 13. Blacklist/Whitelist toggle for entire guilds.
-14. Toggle Autolog after catching new pokemon.
+14. Toggle Autolog after catching new Pokemon.
 15. Case-insensitive Commands.
 (Args are still sensitive.)
 16. Auto-updates available.